MBilalQureshi/html-css-project/README.md

     Fix: Used and online resize tool to reduce size of image and replace it with the current image.
 35. Move navigation to middle of screen instead remaining on left on small screens.
     Fix: Used flex to fix this.
+36. The featuring video on home page width and height might not be good enough for small screen users.
+    Fix: Change the width and height of the featuring video.